Francis Bourgeois (trainspotter): Social media career

 On 27 October 2022, Bourgeois' autobiographical novel The Trainspotter's Notebook was published.
 An audiobook was also recorded, with seven hours of narration provided by Bourgeois.
 Throughout October and November 2022, Channel 4 released the five-episode digital series Trainspotting with Francis Bourgeois, featuring Aisling Bea, Chloe Burrows, Jesse Lingard, Sam Ryder, and AJ Tracey.
 On 15 November 2022, Spotify unveiled the Discover List 2022, their 2nd annual showcase of 50 influential creators on the platform across five categories; Bourgeois was categorized as one of five leading "icons."
 On 18 November 2022, Trainline launched a social campaign featuring Bourgeois and Craig David to raise awareness of the environmental benefits of traveling by train.
 On 24 November 2022, he uploaded the first episode of his co-directed series Scooting & Chatting to his new YouTube channel, the first episode featuring Louis Theroux; in turn, the former was interviewed by Theroux for BBC.

 On 22 December 2022, Channel 4 released a one-off Trainspotting with Francis Bourgeois Christmas special featuring Tom Daley.
 After the success of the initial five episodes, the network commissioned three more episodes of Trainspotting with Francis Bourgeois for production, which will air in 2023.

 In mid-February 2023, Bourgeois was sponsored by Prologis UK to visit their warehouse at the Daventry International Rail Freight Terminal, a major rail freight hub in Northamptonshire.
 The campaign served to promote DIRFT, the logistics aspect of supply chain management, and the sustainability benefits of rail freight.
 In the promotional video, Bourgeois is seen admiring freights on site, as well as scootering through their warehouse.

 Bourgeois appeared in episode 2 of the Kathy Burke channel 4 documentary, Kathy Burke: Growing Up, where the former discussed his career.
+On April 6, 2023, he released a second episode of his self-produced series Scooting & Chatting, which features Annie Mac.